SeanC2222/Remove-SteamWhatsNew/Readme.md

 ## WARNING:
 **You should not run scripts you don't understand from strangers on the internet**.
 Especially when they involve steps like "grant permissions" before running.
-Claims I make you should verify prior to using this, _or any_ tool for that matter, and don't trust software on your system.
+Claims I make you should verify prior to using this, _or any_ tool for that matter, and don't trust random software from the internet on your system.

 ## Background
 This is a PowerShell solution to trimming out the What's New banner on the Library page that can't be disabled natively in steam.
 I hate it.
 You hate it.
 And it's tiring to make individual items hide.
 Sorry Steam, you missed on this one.